NicLam1/dondondonki-spm/TECHSTACK.md

   1. User logs in with email + password.

-  2. Backend checks credentials, issues JWT containing role.
+  2. Backend delegates auth to Supabase and fetches profile/role from DB.

   3. Role determines access (managers can assign tasks, HR can generate reports, etc.).

-  4. Protected routes (Express middleware) check JWT and enforce permissions.
+  4. Protected routes enforce permissions using `acting_user_id` and role lookups.

 2. Task Management
 Tech Used: